Samsung/tizen-docs/docs/application/native/guides/ui/tizen-ws-shell/index.md

 ```

 ## Destroy TZSH Structures
-When TZSH structures are no longer needed, destroy the structures as follows:
+When TZSH structures are no longer needed, destroy the structures as the following code:

 ```
 static void